kristiankode/prometheus-sandbox/README.md

-Project for trying out prometheus.
+Project for trying out prometheus and grafana.

 Start with `docker-compose up`.
 - Prometheus: http://localhost:9090